 In general, formatting is divided into low-level and high-level formatting.
 To securely format disks, you need to know them and their usage.

-Low-level formatting is to reset a drive to its factory settings, just like erase a disk, and create new sectors and tracks on it.
+Low-level formatting is to reset a drive to its factory settings, just like erasing a disk, and create new sectors and tracks on it.
 You need to use it when your drive is badly damaged, or it’s infected by viruses, etc. Here are 3 ways to perform it:

 High-level formatting is also called quick formatting in layman’s terms and is used to reset a used disk or set up a new hard drive, such as, initialize disk, change file system, partition size, formatting inaccessible drive, etc. It will remove data on the disk and mark bad sectors to fix them.
 Here are 3 ways to perform it: